 In another sector Pizza Hut division, China ranked the second with its share of the yearly system sales at 17 percent, according to the company's fourth quarter and full year of 2018 earnings report.

 In 2018, Yum!
-Brands diverse portfolio of iconic brands generated over 49 billion US dollars in system sales and ended the year with over 48,000 restaurants across the world.
+Brands diverse portfolio of iconic brands generated over $49 billion in system sales and ended the year with over 48,000 restaurants across the world.

 "We're really encouraged by the fact that we're seeing widespread development.
 If you look at the years past, a lot of our successful years in development, none of them reached the level we reached this year (2018).
 We're driven by China," said Greg Creed, CEO of Yum!
 Brands in a conference call to investors on Thursday.